Formal groups and quantum cohomology: Computing quantum Steenrod operations

 The isogeny class of the elliptic curve $\mathit{Jac}(C)$ is listed as \cite[Isogeny class 15.a]{modular-forms-database}, and its associated modular form is \eqref{eq:modular-form}.
 Point-counting becomes relevant for us through a theorem of Honda \cite{honda68, olson76, hazewinkel86}, which says that $1 - \# C(\bF_p)$ mod $p$ can be identified with the $p$-th coefficient of the $p$-th power map for the formal group which is the completion of $\mathit{Jac}(C)$ (this coefficient is sometimes called the Hasse invariant of the mod $p$ reduction of $C$; maybe more precisely, it is a special case of the Hasse-Witt matrix of an algebraic curve).
 The natural interpretation of this in terms of mirror symmetry is the following:

 \begin{conjecture} Take $X$ as in Examples \ref{th:blowup-example}, \ref{th:blowup-example-2}.
-The Fukaya category of $X$ should contain a direct summand equivalent to the derived category of sheaves on a genus one curve, whose Jacobian is isogenous to that of $C$. \end{conjecture}
+The Fukaya category of $X$ contains a direct summand equivalent to the derived category of sheaves on a genus one curve, whose Jacobian is isogenous to that of $C$.
+(The remaining summands are expected to be semi-simple: they do not contribute to $H^{\mathit{odd}}(X)$ or to our formal group.) \end{conjecture}

 It turns out that this is compatible with predictions coming from ``classical'' enumerative mirror symmetry.
 There (see e.g.\ \cite[Definition 4.9]{coates-corti-galkin-golyshev-kasprzyk14}), a mirror superpotential $W \in \bZ[y_1^{\pm 1},y_2^{\pm 1},y_3^{\pm 1}]$ for $X$ needs to have the property that